konturio/disaster-ninja-fe/src/core/tooltips/rfc.md

 ## Tooltip Service

 This service allows us to show tooltips in different places of our application.
-Underhood it uses `@konturio/ui-kit` tooltip component for show tooltip in theme style
+Underhood it uses `@konturio/ui-kit` tooltip component for show tooltips

 Tooltip:

 - Shows by hover-in and hides by hover-out events (after delay)
 - Not interactive
-- Can contain only text
+- Can contain only text\markdown

 ## How to use